City-of-Memphis-Wastewater/pipeline/README.md

 `pipeline-eds` is a Python project designed to simplify API access to Emerson Enterprise Data Server (EDS) machines.
 It facilitates seamless data exchange between Emerson's Ovation EDS system and various external parties, including third-party contractors and internal employees.
 The project is distributed on PyPI under the package name `pipeline-eds`.

 ---

 ## 🚀 Getting Started

-This guide provides instructions for installing and running `pipeline-eds`.
+This detailed guide provides instructions for installing and running `pipeline-eds`.
 To ensure you follow the right path, first choose the method that best fits your needs.

 ---
-## ⚡Quick Start

-For detailed installation and usage instructions, see [QUICKSTART.md](./QUICKSTART.md).
-This guide includes step-by-step commands for Windows, Linux, Termux, and developer setups.

 ### Choosing Your Installation Method